Skip to main content

 docker exec -it primary_postgres psql -U main -d main -c "UPDATE public.sample_data SET num_col = 150, str_col = 'First record updated' WHERE id = 1;"

-Now run sync with state (CDC/Incremental enabled):
+Now run sync with state enabled:

 ./build.sh driver-postgres sync --config $(pwd)/source.json --catalog $(pwd)/streams.json --destination $(pwd)/destination.json --state $(pwd)/state.json

+After the sync is completed, execute the SQL query from the previous section on localhost:8888.
 You can notice that the op_type for this record will indicate "u" for updated.

 3. Delete Records: Delete 2 records in the source database and confirm the records reflect the deletion in the destination.
 Run the following command: